hugogirard/routingHL7MsgToBus/README.md

 The consumerB will accept only ADT msg 04.

-**KEEP IN MIND** the message generated are only for demo purpose and doesn't represente real HL7 message.
-The filter can seems off but the goal here it's only to show the concept of routing with Azure Service Bus and subscription.
+**KEEP IN MIND** the message generated are only for demo purpose and doesn't represent real HL7 message.
+The filter can seem off but the goal here it's only to show the concept of routing with Azure Service Bus and subscription.

 ### Send message to the Azure function

-Now we can send message to the Azure Function that will process them and save them in the Azure Service Bus Topic.
+Now we can send messages to the Azure Function, it will process them and save them in the Azure Service Bus Topic.

-The console application will send 12 messages to the Azure Function and you will see the following output in the subscriptions.
+The console application will send 12 messages to the Azure Function.

-Based on the current filter 4 will matches the consumerA subscription and only 1 for the consumerB subscription.
+Based on the current filter 4 will match the consumerA subscription and only 1 for the consumerB subscription.

-Here the list of msg with custom properties so you can understand the routing done at the subscription level.
+Here the list of messages with custom properties so you can understand the routing done at the subscription level.

 <img src='./images/msg1.png' />
 <img src='./images/msg2.png' />